rdgao/rdgao.github.io/_posts/2016-01-10-how-to-be-funny-on-yelp-my-wife-and-i-hate-this-place.md

 ---
-title: 'How to be funny on Yelp: "My wife and I hate this place."'
+title: 'How to be funny on Yelp: My wife and I hate this place.'
 tags: [Data & Analytics]
 status: publish
 type: post